The 2023 World Record Smallmouth Bass: World Records, Tips and Tactics for Fly Fishing

 World Record Smallmouth Bass, All Angling Record

-David Hayes holds the world record for the biggest smallmouth bass.
-The bass weighed 11 pounds, 15 ounces (5.41 kg), and is the All-Tackle world record for smallmouth bass.
-The fish was caught in Dale Hollow Reservoir, Tennessee, back in 1955 while David Hayes was trolling along the reservoir’s edges.
+The all-tackle world record for smallmouth bass is held by David Hayes, who caught a whopping 11 pounds, 15 ounces (5.41 kg) bass.
+This record-setting fish was reeled in at Dale Hollow Reservoir, Tennessee, in 1955 while David was trolling along the reservoir’s edges.

-Dale Hollow Lake, Tennessee, is known for its record smallmouth bass and has produced some monster fish over the years.
-In fact, 3 of the heaviest fish have come from Dale Hollow Lake.
+Dale Hollow Lake is renowned for its record-producing smallmouth bass, spawning some truly monstrous fish over the years.
+In fact, 3 of the heaviest fish on record hail from this lake.

 World Record Smallmouth Bass on a Fly Rod